Sexual Health . Symptoms guide

 Confidential BBV Screen: HIV, Hepatitis B and C

-A blood-borne virus (BBV) screen covers HIV, hepatitis B surface antigen and hepatitis C antibodies.
+A blood-borne virus (BBV) screen looks for three viruses in one blood sample: HIV (using a 4th-generation antigen + antibody combination assay), hepatitis B surface antigen (HBsAg, which detects active hepatitis B carrier status), and hepatitis C antibodies (which detect current or past exposure).
 Reasons to test include partner change, post-exposure review, pre-surgical screening (especially before hair transplant), or simply a peace-of-mind baseline.

 • Recent unprotected sexual exposure.
-Window periods apply; see FAQs.
+Window periods apply and vary by virus; see FAQs.

 • Pre-procedure screening.
 Standard before hair transplant and many surgical procedures.

 • Tattoo, piercing or needlestick history.
-Especially abroad.
+Especially when received abroad.

 • Sexual partner change